 Cosmetic Dentists located near Carthay, Miracle Mile, and Beverly Grove, Los Angeles, CA

 Dental crowns are a versatile treatment option to restore your bite and your smile.
-They are also an area of specialty for David Shouhed, DDS, at Smile Perfector Dental Group serving the Carthay neighborhood of Los Angeles, California, and the surrounding metro region.
+They are also an area of specialty for David Shouhed, DDS, at Smile Perfector Dental Group serving Beverly Hills, Miracle Mile, and West Hollywood residents at the office in the Carthay neighborhood of Los Angeles, California.
 When you’re ready to move one step closer to your ideal smile, call the office to set up a consultation, or spend a few moments on the online scheduling page to find a time that fits your busy life.

 A dental crown is an artificial cover, or “cap” that fits over your natural tooth tissue.
 Crowns are a versatile treatment option that can address numerous dental issues.

 Some of the conditions a crown can correct include:

 - Cracked tooth